joaocprofile/delphi-samples/SpyWindow/README.md

-﻿Example of how to capture the title of the open windows within Task.
+﻿Example of how to capture the title of the open windows within Task